Florida Pricing, May 2026

 Should I be looking at heat-pump water heaters instead?

 In Florida, the case for heat-pump water heaters (HPWH) is unusually strong.
-Warm year-round ambient air means HPWH efficiency is at its peak; the $2,000 federal 25C credit cap on HPWH (vs $600 for tankless) shifts the lifecycle math; and Florida Power and Light offers $300 to $600 rebates on HPWH that exceed tankless rebate amounts.
-For new construction or replacement of an electric tank, HPWH typically beats electric tankless on 10-year cost of ownership in Florida by $500 to $1,500.
+Warm year-round ambient air means HPWH efficiency is at its peak, and Florida Power and Light has offered rebates on ENERGY STAR HPWH installs that exceed its tankless rebate amounts; check FPL's current program schedule and dsireusa.org before purchase.
+Note the federal Section 25C credit, which previously gave HPWH a $2,000 cap vs $600 for tankless, ended for units placed in service after December 31, 2025, under the One Big Beautiful Bill Act.
+For new construction or replacement of an electric tank, HPWH often still beats electric tankless on 10-year cost of ownership in Florida.

 What about salt-air corrosion on outdoor tankless installs?